mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 ## Reviewing the PR

 Let's consider Firefox for iOS as an example.
 As a matter of fact, the iOS release cycles follow closely the Android and Firefox desktop calendar, which can be found [here](https://whattrainisitnow.com).
-During the release cycle, automation will cerate pull requests as explained in the section above, in order to land strings fr the upcoming release.
+During the release cycle, automation will create pull requests as explained in the section above, in order to land strings for the upcoming release.

 Let’s consider a past PR, [here](https://github.com/mozilla-l10n/firefoxios-l10n/pull/192).